 4) Gray eyes

-- People with gray eyes are said to be strong, imaginative, and flexible, making them great leaders.
+• Gray-eyed people are considered strong, imaginative, and flexible, making them great leaders.

 5) Blue eyes

-Scientists from the University of Copenhagen revealed that blue eyes developed due to a genetic mutation in a single individual in Europe 6,000 to 10,000 years ago.
+Scientists from the University of Copenhagen revealed that blue eyes developed due to a genetic mutation in a single European individual 6,000 to 10,000 years ago.
 That would mean that all the blue-eyed people have the same ancestor.

-- Although blue eyes are seen as attractive.
-People with that feature are often found more competitive or egotistical.
+• Although blue eyes are seen as attractive, people with that feature are often more competitive or egotistical.

-- Blue eyes contain less melanin and are more sensitive to UV and blue light.
+• Blue eyes contain less melanin and are more UV and blue-light-sensitive.

 People with blue eyes should be more careful with their exposure to sunlight.
 They should pay more attention to protecting their eyes to avoid ocular problems.
 People with light-colored eyes are usually also pale-skinned.
 It means that they are often at a higher risk of skin cancers.